 However, sitting and visiting with friends and family at a sports event, we hardly realize the hours.
 Even on cloudy days, after adding freckles and deep lines to my face.
 I am old enough that this is not good.

-When you see a “tan” line be aware that this is your skin’s self-defence mechanism.
+When you see a “tan” line be aware that this is your skin’s self-defense mechanism.
 It is producing melanin to protect itself.
 Your body is trying to keep the sun from damaging your skin.

 Your body is reacting in the proper way to help protect from the sun.
-When producing the darker coloring, your body is in the middle of an attempt to coverup and protect your skin.
+When producing the darker coloring, your body is in the middle of an attempt to cover up and protect your skin.

 Your body can’t keep up with excess exposure.
 You will sunburn your skin.

 Get out of the direct sun.
 Avoid being out between 10 AM and 4 PM.
 Do some preventative work by taking care of your skin by adding some sun blocking clothing and sunscreen.